NCBI-Hackathons/CakeCell/README.md

 There's still a lot of work to be done, but a couple of the cells get labeled as clocks!

 ## Validation
+Currently, we're learning what seems to work and what doesn't just by looking at the Detectron's analysis of our test images.
+Of course, more robust validation metrics will be important moving forward (e.g. microscopy image sets with a pre-established ground truth).

 ## FAQ
+Q: I'm having trouble installing.
+A: Our experience in getting Detectron running is documented [here](centos_install.md), and much more detail is available at via [Detectron itself](https://github.com/facebookresearch/Detectron/blob/master/INSTALL.md).

+Q: Shouldn't you actually train your system to recognize cells instead?
+A: We're definitely excited about taking this approach, but our initial idea was to see whether Detectron would be able to identify cells without additional training, in the same way [DeepMask](https://arxiv.org/pdf/1506.06204.pdf) could identify monkeys without prior training.
+Having found this to not work on our first try, we're interested in seeing whether we can 'trick' Detectron into recognizing specific structures by pseudocoloring images (i.e. using a LUT).

 ## References
 - [Detectron](https://github.com/facebookresearch/detectron).
 Ross Girshick, Ilija Radosavovic, Georgia Gkioxari, Piotr Dollár and Kaiming He.
 2018.
 - [Learning to Segment Object Candidates](https://arxiv.org/abs/1506.06204).
 Pedro O. Pinheiro, Ronan Collobert, and Piotr Dollár. arXiv, 2015.
+- [Mask R-CNN](https://arxiv.org/pdf/1703.06870.pdf).
+Kaiming He, Georgia Gkioxari, Piotr Dollár, Ross Girshick. arVix, 2018.

 ## People
 - [Jay Newby](http://newby.web.unc.edu/), UNC, Chapel Hill, NC, jaynewby@email.unc.edu